nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/blob-upload-for-batch-processing.md

 <div class="table-scroll"><table class="hover"><tbody><tr><th colspan="1">Header name</th><th colspan="1">Description</th></tr><tr><td colspan="1">`X-Batch-Id`</td><td colspan="1">Batch identifier</td></tr><tr><td colspan="1">`X-File-Idx`</td><td colspan="1">Index of the file inside the batch</td></tr><tr><td colspan="1">`X-File-Name`</td><td colspan="1">Name of the file</td></tr><tr><td colspan="1">`X-File-Size`</td><td colspan="1">Size of the file in bytes</td></tr><tr><td colspan="1">`X-File-Type`</td><td colspan="1">Mime type of the file</td></tr><tr><td colspan="1">`Content-Type`</td><td colspan="1">Should be set to "`binary/octet-stream`"</td></tr></tbody></table></div>

-<span style="font-size: 10.0pt;line-height: 13.0pt;">Optionally depending on the HTTP client you are using you might need to add the Content-Length header to specify the size of the file in bytes.</span>
+Optionally depending on the HTTP client you are using you might need to add the Content-Length header to specify the size of the file in bytes.

-<span style="font-size: 10.0pt;line-height: 13.0pt;">The batch identifier should be common to all the files you want to upload and attach to the same batch.</span> This identifier should be client side generated:
+The batch identifier should be common to all the files you want to upload and attach to the same batch.
+This identifier should be client side generated:

 *   GUID,
-*   <span style="font-size: 10.0pt;line-height: 13.0pt;">Timestamp + random number,</span>
+*   Timestamp + random number,
-*   <span style="font-size: 10.0pt;line-height: 13.0pt;">whatever that can be reasonably considered as unique.</span>
+*   whatever that can be reasonably considered as unique.

 The `X-File-Idx` is here in case you later want to reference the file by its index and also to keep track of the client side ordering: because the order the server receives the files may not be the same.